Photo Collage of Fluffy Homemade Garlic Knots

 It all started as a way to use up leftover scraps of pizza dough, but they bake up so differently depending on what you do with it.

-You can take the same dough, and either have a relatively flat thin-crust pizza, or a big, fluffy bundle of dough, all determined by how you prepare it.
+You can take the same homemade pizza dough, and either have a relatively flat thin-crust pizza, or a big, fluffy bundle of dough, all determined by how you prepare it.

-The garlic knot recipe I’m sharing is a variation on a general pizza crust, with an extra fluffy and doughy texture:
+The garlic knot recipe I’m sharing is a variation on a general pizza crust, with an extra fluffy and doughy texture, which you can see here:

 Tearing Apart a Fluffy Garlic Knot to Show Soft Interior

-As you can see from the picture, the interior is quite soft and pulls so beautifully.
+As you can tell from the picture, the interior is quite soft and pulls so beautifully.

 The dough here is brushed with a simple pizzeria-style garlic powder butter, but you can also make a fresh garlic butter if you prefer.